-There are significant benefits in supporting employees who are experiencing the menopause and ensuring they feel able to discuss any concerns with their Line Manager.
-This way we can proactively take any reasonable steps to ensure any individual needs are met.
-This will enable us to support the health and wellbeing of our employees which will in turn help to retain and recruit talented employees and reduce sickness absence rates.
+There are significant benefits in supporting employees who are experiencing the menopause and ensuring they feel able to discuss any concerns with their line manager.
+This way they can proactively take any reasonable steps to ensure any individual needs are met.
+This will enable us to support the health and wellbeing of employees which will in turn help to retain and recruit talented employees and reduce sickness absence rates.